dustinpfister/blog_posts/_posts/threejs-box-helper.md

 ### 1.1 - There are many other useful helpers in threejs use them

-The box helper is great, but I often use it in conjunction with many other helpers such as the grid helper and direction helper.
-There are also a hole bunch of additional helpers that can be used to gain a better awareness of what the situation is with an object, or a whole scene that I might be working on.
+The box helper is great, but I often use it in conjunction with many other helpers such as the grid helper and [arrow helper](/2018/11/10/threejs-arrow-helper/).
+There are also a whole bunch of additional helpers that can be used to gain a better awareness of what the situation is with an object, or a whole scene that I might be working on.
+So then the box helper is just one of many tools in the threejs toolbox of sorts when it comes to this sort of thing.

 ### 1.2 - version numbers matter with threejs